EliaTogni/Univault/Classes/Simulation.md

 $$y = f(x)$$

 From the modeler's perspective, $x$ represents input data, while $y$ is an abstraction of the process modeled by $f()$.<br />
 If $f()$ is only an approximation of the real system, applying $f()$ to the parameter $x$ will yield a specific observation, a specific value.
 Reapplying the function may result in a different outcome.
-For this reason, in a deterministic world, $x$ would be defined as the **independent variable** and $y$ as the **dependent variable**, while the result obtained in $y$ is stochastic, making $y$ a **random variable**.
+For this reason, in a deterministic world, $x$ would be defined as the **independent variable** and $y$ as the **dependent variable**, while the result obtained in $y$ is stochastic, making $y$ a **Random Variable**.
 The overall result of the descriptive modeling of a system is a more complex random variable.

 ### Pharmacist (Ex. from Sheldon M. Ross "Simulation")
 ![[Images/PharmacistSimulation.png]]

-The descriptive model that will be constructed will make the distribution of the random variable clearer.
+The descriptive model that will be constructed will make the distribution of the Random Variable clearer.
 Is it possible to build a deterministic model of this system?
 The answer is yes, even though considering each individual variable (every existing individual, the health condition of each individual, ...) is much more complex than it is possible to do.
 For this reason, components of the system will be approximated.

 There are two key points that will be approximated:
 - the **connectors**, that is, the links between the system and the external world;
 - the **details** of the system itself, which are not crucial for the study.

-Both of these points are approximated through the use of additional, albeit simpler, random variables.
+Both of these points are approximated through the use of additional, albeit simpler, Random Variables.

 ![[Images/Pharmacy Scheme.png]]

 A common assumption is that individuals in the external world act independently, and therefore, observing that a prescription has arrived at a certain time $t$ provides no information about the arrival of the next prescription.
-This assumption is sufficient to model the prescription arrival process through an **exponential random variable**.
+This assumption is sufficient to model the prescription arrival process through an **exponential Random Variable**.

 As for the medicine preparation process, the problem provides a mean and a standard deviation without specifying the distribution shape.
-The information about the process is minimal, and the perturbation's form lacks a specific structure, so it is possible to use a **normal random variable**.
+The information about the process is minimal, and the perturbation's form lacks a specific structure, so it is possible to use a **normal Random Variable**.

 ```python
 import random